simp/simp-doc/docs/changelogs/latest.rst

    From this point on, all components are tested againt Puppet 5 and Puppet 4 support may be removed from any module as a non-breaking change at any time.

 Breaking Changes
 ----------------

 Upgrading from Puppet 4 and earlier versions of :term:`Hiera` requires some preparation.
 Please be sure to read :ref:`ug-upgrade-simp` carefully.

-:term:`Hiera` 5 is fully compatible with  Hiera 3.
-However there have been some changes with the configuration to utilize new capabilities.
+While :term:`Hiera` 5 is fully compatible with Hiera 3, there have been some configuration changes to utilize new capabilities.

-* The ``hiera.yaml`` file which defines the hierarchy used to search for parameter values has been moved to the environment level to utilize the ability to have a unique ``hiera.yaml`` configuration per environment.
+* The ``/etc/puppetlabs/puppet/hiera.yaml`` file, which defines the hierarchy used to search for parameter values, has been moved to the environment level to utilize the ability to have a unique ``hiera.yaml`` configuration per environment.
 * The default data directory has been renamed from ``hieradata`` to  ``data`` to match Hiera 5 conventions.

-You should review the puppet documentation for `upgrading to Hiera 5`_ to see how to upgrade any custom modules or backends that you have created.
+You should review the puppet documentation for `upgrading to Hiera 5`_ to learn how to upgrade any custom modules or backends that you have created.

 .. _upgrading to Hiera 5: https://puppet.com/docs/puppet/5.5/hiera_migrate.html